About the Program

 Students who have a strong interest in an area of study outside their major often decide to complete a minor program.
 These programs have set requirements and are noted officially on the transcript in the memoranda section, but they are not noted on diplomas.

-- A minimum of three of the upper division courses taken to fulfill the minor requirements must be completed at UC Berkeley.
+A minimum of three of the upper-division courses taken to fulfill the minor requirements must be completed at UC Berkeley.

-- A minimum grade point average (GPA) of 2.0 is required for courses used to fulfill the minor requirements.
+A minimum grade point average (GPA) of 2.0 is required in the upper-division courses to fulfill the minor requirements.

-- Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement, for Letters & Science students.
+Courses used to fulfill the minor requirements may be applied toward the Seven-Course Breadth requirement, for Letters & Science students.

-- No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.
+No more than one upper division course may be used to simultaneously fulfill requirements for a student's major and minor programs.

-- All minor requirements must be completed prior to the last day of finals during the semester in which the student plans to graduate.
+All minor requirements must be completed prior to the last day of finals during the semester in which the student plans to graduate.
 If students cannot finish all courses required for the minor by that time, they should see a College of Letters & Science adviser.